10XGenomics/enclone/expanded.md

 # Detecting illusory clonotype expansions

-This page explains the origin of certain illusory clonotype expansions, and shows how to detect them.
+This page explains the origin of certain illusory clonotype expansions, and exhibits one example of how to detect them.

 These illusory expansions are known to occur on occasion (see below for a demonstration), and we hypothesize that they arise when an individual cell disintegrates or leaks, leaving fragments that